 The easiest major credit card to get is the Capital One QuicksilverOne Cash Rewards Credit Card or the Capital One Platinum Credit Card, because both only require limited credit for approval.
 These are two of the few credit cards from the top 5 largest credit card companies that offer an unsecured credit line and aren't student credit cards.
 Capital One QuicksilverOne has an annual fee of $39, while Capital One Platinum has a $0 annual fee.… read full answer

 There are plenty of easy major credit cards to get if you're a student, or you don't mind getting a secured credit card.
-For students, the easiest major credit card to get is the Discover it® Student chrome, because it's designed for students with no credit, and the annual fee is $0.
-And the easiest major secured credit card to get is the Discover it® Secured Credit Card, because it's meant for people with bad credit and it doubles the 1 - 2% cash back you earn in the first year, plus there's a $0 annual fee.
+For students, the easiest major credit card to get is the Bank of America® Unlimited Cash Rewards credit card for Students, because it's designed for students with no credit, and the annual fee is $0.
+And the easiest major secured credit card to get is the Capital One Quicksilver Secured Cash Rewards Credit Card, because it's meant for people with bad credit and it offers 1.5% cash back on all purchases, plus there's a $0 annual fee.

 To further improve your instant approval odds, try applying for a credit card for fair credit rather than one that requires good credit at a minimum.
 As a person with good credit, you’ll be much more qualified.
 Store credit cards are a good example.
 They all require at least fair credit, have great rewards and are known for offering instant approval online or in person.